Robyn2024/Deep-Learning-Challenge/README.md

 ASK_AMT—Funding amount requested
 IS_SUCCESSFUL—Was the money used effectively

+## IMPORTANT
+The instructions below are now updated to use Google Colab for this assignment instead of Jupyter Notebook.
+If you have already started this assignment using a Jupyter Notebook then you can continue to use Jupyter instead of Google Colab.

 # Instructions
 # Step 1: Preprocess the Data
 Using your knowledge of Pandas and scikit-learn’s StandardScaler(), you’ll need to preprocess the dataset.
 This step prepares you for Step 2, where you'll compile, train, and evaluate the neural network model.